Flutter vs React Native – a cross-platform match

 Our latest posts focused on going around a mobile build and enabling stakeholders to deploy cross-platform apps We’ve also written about various choices that would enable a cross-platform build to feel more or less native.
 Eventually, we dove into the inner workings of two particular frameworks and shared our findings for you to judge.
 The truth is, from our perspective.
 Both Flutter and React native are promising frameworks that would win or lose the duel within a particular business case.
 Nonetheless, we’ve promised a football match (by football we mean soccer) between these two nuggets.
 So here it is.

 The coin toss (Initial Face-Off)

-Both Flutter and React native are strong opponents when talking about a cross-platform build, that acts and feels like a native one.
+Both Flutter and React Native are strong opponents when talking about a cross-platform build.
 Howbeit, when it comes to their core strategies, these two are quite different.
 In matters of winners and losers, it’s literally a coin toss with quite a significant twist.
 When choosing, one must answer a few questions:

 Should the UX be the same on both: Android and iOS?

 Is the “Native platform feel” a nice to have?